English subjunctive: Grammatical composition

 For almost all verbs, the bare form is syncretic with the present tense form used in all persons except the third person singular.

 (3) Present indicative: I always arrive on time.

 One exception to this generalization is the defective verb beware, which has no indicative form.
-Another is be, whose bare form is not syncretic with any of its indicative forms:
+Another is the irregular verb be, whose bare form is not syncretic with any of its indicative forms: